EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * __Developer name.
 Short description.__

-Betancourt.
-A/B testing in Stan for WiMLDS.

-Mohammad Khabbazian.
-I am working with Professor Tian Zheng on neural activity time series.

-Dan Simpson.
-Posterior mode computation for transformed parameters.

 Andrew.
-Coauthors needed to write bayesplot paper for JRSS with Jonah and Andrew.
+Just checking on bayesplot paper for JRSS with Jonah and Andrew, as it's due end of Aug.

+Andrew.
+Stan movies.
+Stan blog.